Jose Altuve Player Props: Astros vs. Athletics

 Athletics Pitching Rankings (2022)

-- The Athletics pitching staff was 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Athletics had a collective 7.6 K/9 last season, which ranked 25th in the league.

-- The Athletics' 4.53 team ERA ranked 24th among all MLB pitching staffs.
+- The Athletics had the 24th-ranked team ERA across all league pitching staffs (4.53).

-- Athletics pitchers combined to give up 195 total home runs at a clip of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combined to allow 195 total home runs at a rate of 1.2 per game (fourth-most in baseball).

-- Kaprielian gets the start for the Athletics, his sixth of the season.
-He is 0-4 with an 8.68 ERA and 30 strikeouts in 28 2/3 innings pitched.
+- Muller makes his first start of the season for the Athletics.

-- His last time out came on Sunday against the Houston Astros, when the right-hander tossed five innings, surrendering one earned run while allowing three hits.
+- The 25-year-old left-hander makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.